vistadataproject/vistadataproject.github.io/demoVAM1/index.md

 ![RM Post Logon](images/RM_3_5TAB_LIST_HIGHUSERINFO.png)

-Before patient selection, CPRS has sent five pages of RPCs, some handled in _VISTA_, some - those bolded - go to the _VICS Server_. _ORWU DT_ is sent more than once by CPRS - CPRS asks for the date many many times ...
+Before patient selection, CPRS has sent five pages of RPCs, some handled in _Demo VISTA_, some - those bolded - go to the _VICS Server_. _ORWU DT_ is sent more than once by CPRS - CPRS asks for the date many many times ...

 ![RM_O_ORWU_DT](images/RM_O_ORWU_DT.png)